HEnquist/camilladsp/README.md

 ## Visualizing the config
 Please note that the `show_config.py` script mentioned here is deprecated, and has been replaced by the `plotcamillaconf` tool from the pycamilladsp-plot library.
 The new tool provides the same functionality as well as many improvements.
-The `show_config.py` does not support any of newer config options, and the script will be removed in a future version.
+The `show_config.py` does not support any of the newer config options, and the script will be removed in a future version.

 A Python script is included to view the configuration.
 This plots the transfer functions of all included filters, as well as plots a flowchart of the entire processing pipeline.
 Run it with:
 ```